Tom Holland > Andrew Garfield > Tobey Maguire

 So should I see it?

 I don’t think there’s any way to watch Spider-Man: Homecoming and not enjoy it.
 More than any other superhero movie this year, possibly more any other movie in general, Spider-Man: Homecoming is a real crowd pleaser.
 It’s fun, it’s quick, it’s generally well directed, it tells a sincere story that’s never too heavy, and I think everybody who’s motivated to see it is going to like it.
 In a lot of ways, that’s all you need to know about Spider-Man: Homecoming.
 If all it came down to is a ‘yes’ or ‘no’, ‘thumbs up’ or ‘thumbs down’ rating, it would be a ‘yes, thumbs up’.
 But for me to place it in the upper pantheon alongside the superhero genre’s best movies, it needed to be just a little bit more than what it was.
-It’s full of action and adventure, classic superheroics and smartly contemporary reimaginings, but where the finest of the superhero movies tell us stories that speak to who we are as humans and what wish to be someday, Spider-Man: Homecoming is happy enough to be a fun little story and merely a piece of a greater whole.
-I got the requisite sense of growth from the lesson he’s apparently learned by the movies end, but I’m not sure I saw that growth onscreen.
+It’s full of action and adventure, classic superheroics and smartly contemporary reimaginings, but where the finest of the superhero movies tell us stories that speak to who we are as humans and what we wish to be someday, Spider-Man: Homecoming is happy enough to be a fun little story and merely a piece of a greater whole.
+I got the requisite sense of growth from the lesson he’s apparently learned by the movies end, but I’m not sure how much of that growth made it onscreen rather than was just implied by where and how the movie ended.

 Maybe it’s ironic that my personal “expanded cinematic universe” sense was only tripped here and now, with Spider-Man: Homecoming, rather than much earlier with one of the other MCU movies that people have been complaining about for so long as feeling more like building blocks for movies to come than satisfying pieces on their own (*cough* Avengers: Age of Ultron *cough*, but that’s how I felt and I can’t change that.
 It’s mostly well crafted, it’s far and away more good than bad on balance, it even has a twist I didn’t see coming that works shockingly well and makes the hero’s relationship with the villain really compelling and interesting, but it’s just not what I can call a favourite.
 We’re not there yet.
 It’s not Amazing, and that’s a good thing, but it’s just a little too unspectacular.